 Since the beginning of time, pest control for commercial property owners has been vital to the health and longevity of businesses.
 Records of natural pest control date back to 2500 BC, thousands of years after the beginning of agriculture.
-Today’s Portland pest control companies employ improved natural techniques to bring you integrated pest management (IPM), the most advanced and earth-friendly form of pest control available.
+Today’s pest control companies employ improved natural techniques to bring you Integrated Pest Management (IPM), the most advanced and earth-friendly form of pest control available.

 8000 BC: Agriculture begins.